-We noted certain matters that we have reported to management of Fox School District No. I-74, Fox, Oklahoma, in a separate letter dated April 18, 2013.
+We noted certain matters that we reported to management of the District in a separate letter dated May 8, 2013.

 This report is intended solely for the information and use of management, the board of education, others within the entity, the Oklahoma State Department of Education, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.